KlausBlum/LO-ly-wiki/Editor-(main-window-reference).md

 ## Buttons at the bottom
 ### < (left arrow)
 ### > (right arrow)
 When LilyPond reported errors during compilation, they are displayed at the bottom of the editor window.
+The blinking cursor will be placed at the location where LilyPond has found an error.

 Use the left / right arrow buttons here to switch to the previous / next error.

 ### Ly Output
 Every time LilyPond is called, its command line output will be stored in a file.
 This button opens a dialogue that display the output from the last time LilyPond has been called.